Shewiiii/PitchBench/README.md

 - 0.5 is awarded if the model guessed a correct pattern within multiple possible answers.
 - 0 is awarded if the model makes a wrong guess or guesses too many accents for a single word.

-Limitation to tackle: Way too random.
-The benchmark needs to be run multiple times to get a better idea of the model's performance.

 ## Results
 ![Scores](scores.png)